 Variations of the lat pulldown

-The great thing about lat pulldowns is that it can be performed in several variations because it’s possible to change the handlebar, width and the orientation of your hands.
+The great thing about lat pulldowns is that it can be performed in several variations because it’s possible to change the handlebar, width, and orientation of your hands.

-There are at least two opposing grips (palms facing each other) handle.
+There are at least two types of opposing grip (palms facing each other) handles.
 The shovel handle and the narrow grip handle.
 They target the upper back muscles in a slightly different manner as well as targeting a different part of the biceps.

 Muscles involved in the lat pulldown

-The forearms muscles are responsible for producing the force to grip the handle.
+The forearm muscles are responsible for producing the force to grip the handle.
 As the weight gets heavier, you will find the lat pulldown significantly fatigues and thus improves your grip.

 Lat pulldowns are very beneficial for seniors because they strengthen the upper back, the biceps, and the shoulder joints in a progressive manner.